SoundCloud

 SoundCloud is a German audio streaming service owned and operated by SoundCloud Global Limited & Co.
 KG.
 The service allows its users to upload, promote, and share audio.
 Founded in 2007 by Alexander Ljung and Eric Wahlforss, SoundCloud is one of the largest music streaming services in the world and is available in 190 countries and territories.
 The service has upwards of 76 million active monthly users and over 200 million audio tracks as of November 2021.
-SoundCloud offers both free and paid memberships on the platform, available for mobile, desktop and Xbox devices.
-SoundCloud has evolved from a traditional online streaming platform to an entertainment company.